Homemade Chai Latte Bundt Cake

 • Preheat oven to 350°F and grease a 10 inch bundt pan.

-• Stir vanilla into buttermilk in measuring cup.
+• Stir 2 teaspoons vanilla extract into 1¼ cups buttermilk in measuring cup.

-• In a large bowl, cream together the butter, sugar, and brown sugar until smooth.
+• In a large bowl, cream together the 10 Tablespoons unsalted butter, 1 cup granulated sugar, and ⅓ cup light brown sugar until smooth.

-• Add eggs to butter mixture and beat until combined.
+• Add 2 large eggs to butter mixture and beat until combined.

 • Add ⅓ of the flour mixture to the butter and egg mixture, then half of the buttermilk mixture.
 Alternate adding flour and buttermilk, mixing until just combined and smooth, until all of the ingredients are incorporated.